sudhanshuvlog/GFG-Devops16/Live Session-Summary/week-3/day-1.md

 ---

-- There are four types of networks in Docker:
+- There are mainly four types of networks in Docker:

 - **Bridge** - This is the default network type.
 It provides communication between the host and the containers.
 It also provides communication between the containers on the same host.
 - **Host** - This network type removes the network isolation between the host and the containers.
 It also removes the network isolation between the containers on the same host.